Li Chunjiang

+match-fixing during the 2023 CBA playoffs.

 Early life

 Li was born on 11 March 1963 in Shenyang, the capital of Liaoning province in Northeast China.
 He began his basketball career in 1977 when entered Liaoning Sports School for training.
 He subsequently entered the Liaoning Youth Yeam at the age of 17.
 He was then selected into the national youth team in 1982 and the Liaoning team in 1983, where he became the small forward.
 Because there was no professional league before 1995, the players retired relatively early.
 Li Chunjiang himself was forced to retire from Liaoning in 1993 and worked in the real estate bureau of Huanggu District, Shenyang.
 At this time, Li resolutely gave up his working and went south to join Guangdong Hongyuan, where he played his second spring of career.

 Coaching career

 Dormancy period (2001–2002)

 In the first year of Li Chunjiang's coaching, the team has suffered a rare five consecutive losses, which is undoubtedly a big blow for Li.
 The final result of Guangdong Southern Tigers in the regular season was 12–10, and the first round of the playoffs was out.
 In the subsequent competition of the 9th National Games in 2001, as the host, the original goal was to enter the top three Guangdong men's basketball team, and finally only won the fourth place.
-In the 2001-02 season, Hongyuan finished seventh in the regular season, and was swept by the Shanghai Sharks with Yao Ming in Playoffs.
+In the 2001–02 season, Hongyuan finished seventh in the regular season, and was swept by the Shanghai Sharks with Yao Ming in Playoffs.